MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/learning_goals.md

 * I aim to learn how to apply the full data science workflow, from data collection and cleaning to modeling and result interpretation to solve real world problems.
-* I want to see how different domains of knowledge could be applied to the data science field.
+* I want to see how data science could be applied to different domains of knowledge, and more specifically, I want to see how data science could contribute to solving real-world problems in the field of education.

 ### Wuor Bhang